google-research/kubric/challenges/movi/README.md

 ```
 Refer to the [VisualizeMOVi.ipynb](VisualizeMOVi.ipynb) notebook for an example of loading and visualizing the datasets.

+Variants C, D, and E also include a `"test"` split with scenes that exclusively consist of held-out objects and background images to test generalization.

 ## Variants
 ### MOVi-A
 ![](images/movi_a_1.gif)